adon-cloudcannon/landing-page-test/src/collections/posts/new-features-update-and-visualize-your-branches-with-cloudcannon-projects.md

 ![](https://cc-dam.imgix.net/publish-branch-visual-r.png)

 Being able to see a diagram of your existing branches really helps content teams see where their changes will publish.
-To help speed up edits to any one your branches, each site’s card on the above diagram also acts as a direct link to that specific site. <!-- notionvc: d9a57340-8108-480c-a5dc-d77dbedc3f2b -->
+To help speed up edits to any one of your branches, each site’s card on the above diagram also acts as a direct link to that specific site. <!-- notionvc: d9a57340-8108-480c-a5dc-d77dbedc3f2b -->

 ![](https://cc-dam.imgix.net/teams-enterprise-advanced-branching-r.png)